-i realize that my last post may have come across as being asshole-ish, so i’d like to offer a disclaimer:
+I realize my last post may have come across as being asshole-ish, so I’d like to offer a disclaimer:

-but seriously…i’m in a bit of an odd head space right now, for reasons that would take too long to explain without writing a novella. maybe some of that spilled over into music-related things needlessly. or maybe my rant was justified. i don’t feel a need to defend what i said, so much as i’d like to stress that i realize pretty much everyone flies by the seat of their pants when it comes to playing live, and that’s just the way things work. what it comes down to is that i simply can’t work that way in a live setting. i’ve been there, done that, got the t-shirt, and it doesn’t even fit. i need my ears and my brain intact, otherwise i’m just a grizzly bear with no teeth.
+But seriously…I’m in a bit of an odd headspace right now, for reasons that would take too long to explain without writing a novella.
+Maybe some of that spilled over into music-related things needlessly.
+Or maybe my rant was justified.
+I don’t feel a need to defend what I said as much as I’d like to stress that I realize pretty much everyone flies by the seat of their pants when it comes to playing live, and that’s just the way things work.
+What it comes down to is that I just can’t work that way in a live setting.
+I’ve been there, done that, got the T-shirt, and it doesn’t even fit.
+I need my ears and my brain intact, otherwise I’m just a grizzly bear with no teeth.

-another thing worth noting is that i’ve been taken advantage of thanks to the dreaded nice guy reflex more than a few times when it comes to musical matters (wifflewag is only one example), so it’s possible that i sometimes feel like someone is trying to do that sort of thing when it really isn’t the case. but in general i think my instincts are fairly sound. this is just one of those times that i need to put my foot down and do what’s best for me for a change, in spite of the inconvenience it might cause, instead of trying to make everyone else happy and inconveniencing myself. if pulling out of one show gets me saddled with a reputation for being “difficult”, well…maybe that’s not such a bad thing. who wants to be labeled “easy”?
+Another thing worth noting is that I’ve been taken advantage of thanks to the dreaded “nice guy” reflex more than a few times when it comes to musical matters (Wifflewag is only the most recent example), so it’s possible that I sometimes feel like someone is trying to do that sort of thing when it really isn’t the case.
+But in general I think my instincts are pretty sound.
+This is just one of those times I need to put my foot down and do what’s best for me for a change, in spite of the inconvenience it might cause, instead of trying to make everyone else happy and inconveniencing myself.
+If pulling out of one show gets me saddled with a reputation for being “difficult”, well…maybe that’s not such a bad thing.
+Who wants to be called “easy”?

-on a lighter note, here is something i wrote quickly on the mandola the day after i got it. i’ve since written other things on it i like more, but what are you gonna do? i’ll tell you what i’m gonna do…i’m gonna find me some shoelace licorice.
+On a lighter note, here is something I wrote quickly on the mandola the day after I got it.
+I’ve since written other things on it I like more, but what are you gonna do?
+I’ll tell you what i’m gonna do.
+I’m gonna find me some shoelace liquorice.